Accommodation ProcessPage address: https://www.mnsu.edu/access/ccommodationrocedures.html

 Common accommodations include:

-3. Alternative Media: Student with print disabilities access textbooks digitally via screen/text readers.
+3. Alternative Media: Students with print disabilities access textbooks digitally via screen/text readers.
 Early provision of textbook information by professors to the campus bookstore is critical so students in turn will submit timely requests.

 4. Sign Language Interpreting/ Transcribing Services: